Esri/developer-support/web-js/change-osm-servers/README.md

 	populateDropdown();
 });
 ```
-Look through the properties in the response object and create an option in the dropdown for each basemap
+Loop through the properties in the response object and create an option in the dropdown for each basemap
 ```javascript
 for(var server in osmData) {
 	if(osmData.hasOwnProperty(server)) {